nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 ### 4.4.
 User identification

 The token must hold the correct attributes on the user identity for the specific scope the token is to be used for.
+This data is shared with a different legal context (eg: different organization) and is therefore subject to legislation.

 ### 4.5.
 Cryptographically signed

 The token holds a digital signature binding the identity attributes to the login contract.
-This also makes the token tamper proof.
+This also makes the token tamper-proof.

 ### 4.6.
 Time limited